Vindair/CP317-W2018-G3/documents/Subby-Design.md

 * The ability for administrators to fix, update and maintain the website
 * Users have the ability to filter their searches based on their needs
 * Users are able to view available sublets on a map
-* Users can post their rooms for rent in addition to posting “wanted” ads
+* Users can post their rooms for rent in addition to posting "wanted" ads
 * Users can rate other users based on their experiences
 * Users are able to place a bid on properties they are interested in